Free WiFi is convenient, but great for privacy and security

 - If the Evil Twin is close enough to the cafe, people might connect to it by chance.
-The hacker can also exploit how devices autoconnect to the strongest signal and make their signal stronger.
+The hacker can even exploit that autoconnect to the strongest signal and make their signal stronger than Dave’s.

-Evil twin and rogue hotspots are dangerous because they are hard to detect (as a user) and once you’re connected to one, anyone with physical access to the router (which a hacker would have), can do a lot to any device connected to it.
+Evil twin and rogue hotspots are dangerous because they are hard to detect and once you’re connected to one, anyone with physical access to the router (which a hacker would have), can do a lot to any device connected to it.

 3) Security is a low priority for businesses

 In the example above, Dave’s Cafe has done some basic WiFi security.
 He’s done what you do at home or office to keep people you don’t want connecting to your network from connecting to the network.
 Using WPA2 security on your WiFi is a good thing.
 It’s good, basic protection, but it’s just the starting point.

 At most companies, IT spends time making sure they go beyond the basics.
 Beyond keeping the routers updated (which everyone should do), they also:

 - Watch for unknown devices connecting